Kaitlin Webster-Zuber, Co-Founder

 Music is a powerful tool…Music is used for storytelling, healing, and to express disturbing times.
 I've always had a fascination with how strong of an impact music can have on all living things—from my pet cats who enjoy sitting on the piano bench while I practice, to the birds who fly by and sing along to my pieces, to the children who are intrigued by each different key, and finally to the audiences who use music to step out of their day to day realities.
 Musical Traces is a platform for sharing our musical appreciation–with all of our various types of audiences.
 Who knows, one day we may even have a concert at the Parrot Sanctuary!

-Emily Webster-Zuber, 16, is a native of Los Angeles, California and gave her first public performance at the age of 5.
+Emily Webster-Zuber, 16, is a native of Los Angeles, California.
 She studied private piano at the Colburn Community School of Performing Arts for nine years under Jee Sung Kang.
-In Fall 2018, she started studying privately with Professor Robert Ward.
+She has been studying under Professor Robert Ward since the Fall of 2018.
 During her time at Colburn, Emily has participated in numerous local and regional levels of competitions of MTAC, CAPMT, and Junior Bach Festivals since 2012.
-In the past, Emily has studied choir, music theory, and tap dancing through Colburn.
-Emily continues to participate with Junior Chamber Music ("JCM", 2015-19) and the Chamber Music Institute at Colburn (2016-19).
-In 2015 & 2016, she participated in the Piano Intensive Camp at Colburn.
-After being awarded scholarships, Emily attended the piano intensive at Idyllwild Arts Summer Piano Intensive and the John Perry Academy at Cal State Northridge, both in the summer of 2018.
+In the past, she has studied choir, music theory, and tap dancing through Colburn.
+Emily has participated in and will continue to participate with Junior Chamber Music (JCM, 2015-present) and the Chamber Music Institute at Colburn (CHMI, 2016-present).
+In 2015 and 2016, she participated in the Piano Intensive Camp at Colburn.
+After being awarded scholarships, Emily attended the Idyllwild Arts Summer Piano Intensive and the John Perry Academy at Cal State Northridge, both in the summer of 2018.
 In 2018, Emily was also invited to the Concerto Fest Europa in Bratislava, Slovakia, where she performed solo repertoire and the Piano Concerto No. 10, K. 365, in E-Flat Major for Two Pianos by Mozart with her sister, Kaitlin.
-During the 2018-19 school year, Emily was invited to participate in the Salastina Music Society’s following programs alongside her sister: Sounds Promising and Promising Composers.
-Through these programs, she had the opportunity of performing with professional musicians for a piece by Ethel Smyth and one of her sister’s compositions, as well as had her own composition, Pastorale, premiered by a professional flautist and her sister.
-In the summer of 2019, she will be attending the Chamber Festival Intensive at Idyllwild Arts with her sister.
-For the 2019-20 season of JCM, she will be taking the position of their JCM Student Service Alliance Coordinator.
+During the 2018-19 and 2019-20 school year, Emily was invited to participate in the Salastina Music Society’s following programs alongside her sister: Sounds Promising and Promising Composers.
+Through these programs, she had the opportunity of performing with professional musicians for a piece by Ethel Smyth and one of her sister’s compositions.
+Her own composition, Pastorale, was premiered by a professional flautist and her sister.
+In the summer of 2019, she attended the Idyllwild Arts Summer Chamber Intensive with her sister.
+For the 2019-20 season of JCM, she will be taking the position of their JCM Student Service Alliance Alliance Coordinator.
 Emily has also been accepted as a student of the Nancy and Barry Sanders Composer Fellowship Program through the LAPhil for the 2019-20 school year.